adarshramakrishna/geeksforgeeks/README.md

 # Geeksforgeeks as Books

+Books will be updated regularly to keep up with [Geeksforgeeks.org](http://geeksforgeeks.org).

+## App

+There is an App now!
+[Geeksforgeeks Reader](https://itunes.apple.com/us/app/geekreader/id991254978?ls=1&mt=8) makes it easier to read on your iOS devices.
+This app just got started.
+Feature requests are welcome.

 ## Note

-The site [Geeksforgeeks.org](http://geeksforgeeks.org) has (finally) updated its user interface lately and optimized itself for mobile devices.
+[Geeksforgeeks.org](http://geeksforgeeks.org) has (finally) updated its user interface lately and optimized for mobile devices.
 This project started when the old geeksforgeeks site was clumsy.

 ## Books
-To get the latest version of the books, see the [latest release][12].
+To get the latest version of the books, look under the directory called goodies.

-They are also in the `goodies` directory.
 Each book under `geeksforgeeks-books` is generated with articles under a tag/category on [geeksforgeeks.org][1].
 The book under `leetcode-book` is generated from the articles on [leetcode.com](http://leetcode.com/).

-## App

-You can also read up on [GeekReader](https://itunes.apple.com/us/app/geekreader/id991254978?ls=1&mt=8) on your iOS devices.
-Be sure to send your feedback about the app to geekreader.app@gmail.com to make it better.
-This app just got started.
-Features and wishes are welcome.

 ## Tools

-If you want to generate books yourself.
+If you want to generate the books yourself.
 Here is an incomplete guide.

 ### Requirements